Honda D16 Engine – Everything You Need To Know

 - 1992-1995 – Honda Civic Si (Japan, Europe, and Peru)

-The DOHC D16A9 is near-identical to the D16A8, besides the fact that it no longer features a catalytic converter.
+The DOHC D16A9 is identical in design to the D16A8, with the most outstanding difference being the lack of a catalytic converter.

 - 1998-2001 – Honda Civic Aerodeck MC1 LS/ES/SR